 LinkedIn Learning is an online learning platform that provides lessons taught by industry experts.
 The platform seeks to help professionals who want to improve their skills and certificates.

-Formerly known as lynda.com, LinkedIn Learning is presented in videos that offer courses in Business, Creative, and Technology fields.
+Formerly known as lynda.com, LinkedIn Learning (see also our comparison between LinkedIn Learning and Udemy) is presented in videos that offer courses in Business, Creative, and Technology fields.

 The certificates of LinkedIn Learning are also accredited as most of the courses are handled by experts.

 Although the first month is free (trial), LinkedIn Learning is subscription-based, and users pay to access the content.